Michael Lockett

 Sergeant Michael Christopher Lockett MC (11 June 1980 – 21 September 2009) was a British soldier, killed in action in Afghanistan aged 29.
-An improvised explosive device which he was investigating exploded injuring Lockett and two other soldiers.
-Lockett died before he reached hospital.
 In June 2008 Lockett was presented with the Military Cross by Queen Elizabeth II, for his efforts in an attempt to recover the bodies of Pte.
 Johan Botha and Sgt.
 Craig Brelsford, as well as successfully rescuing four other injured soldiers.
+In September 2009, an improvised explosive device which he was investigating exploded, injuring Lockett and two other soldiers.
+Lockett died before he reached hospital.
 He is the first soldier to die on operations who has been awarded the Military Cross since World War II.

 Early life

 Lockett studied at Longcroft School in Beverley, in 1996, he joined the 1st Battalion of the Worcestershire and Sherwood Foresters Regiment stationed at Tidworth Camp, Wiltshire and spent the majority of his military career as a machine gunner.
 He was a qualified Jungle Warfare and Military Tracking Instructor.